 Interest income for distribution purposes represents the coupon interest received by the Fund which is accounted for on an accrual basis.
 The Fund does not amortize premiums paid or discounts received on the purchase of fixed income securities except for zero coupon bonds, which are amortized on a straight-line basis.
 Dividends are accrued as of the ex-dividend date.
-Unrealized gains or losses on investments, realized gains or losses on such investments, are calculated on a weighted average cost basis.
-Distributions received from an underlying fund are included in interest income, dividend income, realized gains (losses) on sale of investments or fee rebate income, as appropriate, on the ex-dividend or distribution date.
+Unrealized gains or losses on investments, realized gains or losses on the sale of investments, including foreign exchange gains or losses on such investments, are calculated on a weighted average cost basis.
+Distributions received from an Underlying Fund or ETF are included in Interest income for distribution purposes, Dividends income, Net realized gain (loss) or Fee rebate income, as appropriate, on the ex-dividend or distribution date.